Rules and Format

 Head Judge will have final say on whether or not a competitor has properly completed a course obstacle.
 At the end of the age group completion, video of the run will be reviewed by 2 League Judges.
 Judge’s final ruling is final on obstacle completion.

-Each age group we’ll be presented a walk-through of the competition course after which time they can take turns in test running the course to get a good warm up and get comfortable with the obstacles of the course for an optimal competition run.
+Each age group will be presented a walk-through of the competition course after which time they can take turns in test running the course to get a good warm up and get comfortable with the obstacles of the course for an optimal competition run.
 Depending on the number of the registered competitors at each competition, the Judges will decide the allowed time competitors can use the course before the official start of the competition for each group, considering that some groups can be larger or smaller than others.

 XPs for each competitor accumulate in progressive leaderboards, each leader board representing the experience the competitors have.